 chisels: - name: logwatcher args: filespattern: <YOUR-FILE> term: <STRING-TO-SEARCH>

-Here is a sample filled-out configuration file.
-I'm looking for the string 'Sent' in my agent's log file:
+Here is a sample filled-out full configuration file which looks for the string 'Sent' in the Sysdig agent's own log file:

 docker restart sysdig-agent